 Ninety percent of American adults own cell phones and seems to be using them 90 percent of the time.
 “These days, the minute that people are alone, at a stop sign, at the checkout line in a supermarket, they panic, they reach for a phone,” said MIT psychologist Sherry Turkle.
 She says high-speed connections have left us more disconnected than ever.

-I kind of doubt that.
+I doubt that.
 The disconnection we experience is much more systemic; I suspect it is the consequence of a thinking mind.

 Turkle’s book, “Alone Together,” surveyed hundreds of people about their plugged-in lives.
 Her conclusion: We have lost the art of conversation.
 “An 18-year-old boy talks about how he always would rather text than talk.
 He says, ‘I’ll tell you what’s wrong with having a conversation – it takes place in real time, and you can’t control what you’re gonna say.’”